Where to Stay in Glacier: Complete Guide (Inside & Outside the Park)

 Glacier National Park is arguably the most beautiful place on our planet.
 With one million acres of forested wilderness containing turquoise lakes, glacier-covered mountain peaks, cascading waterfalls, and valleys blanketed with colorful wildflowers, it’s no wonder that 3 million visitors travel there yearly.

-I’m Cheryl and I have grown up in the West.
+I’m Cheryl, and I have grown up in the West.
 I’m a special education teacher and spend my summers visiting the national parks with my 4 kids and husband, Matt, who writes travel itineraries and audio guides.
 I’ve stayed in 6 of the Glacier National Park lodges and I’m hoping this post will help you find the right lodging for your trip.

 Available Lodging